cowboybob-ttv/pandemonium-dialogue-system/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Dialogue system mainly created by <a href=https://www.youtube.com/@PandemoniumGameDev>Pandemonium Games</a> that's been modified to work with TextMeshPro in Unity.
-The <a href=https://www.youtube.com/watch?v=8eJ_gxkYsyY>original youtube video</a> has lots of good information if you'd like extra explanation on how it works.
+The original youtube video has lots of good information: https://youtu.be/8eJ_gxkYsyY

 ### Built With